timothytrippel/opentitan-provisioning/docs/KeyPolicies.md

 ### Intermediate Certificate Authority

 Intermediate Certificate Authority.
 Used to endorse Device Under Test (DUT) generated payloads.
-This key is deployed in the SPM HSM.
+This key is generated directly in the SPM HSM.

 > Note: Use the `hsm_certificate_authority_intermediate` macro to define this key.

-**Wrapping Configuration**

-The following wrapping configuration shall be used for private keys.

-* Recommended mechanism: `VendorThalesAesKwp` or other approved `AesKwp` mechanism.
-* Wrapping key: `Symmetric SKU-Specific Wrapping Key`
+**Key Generation**

+The private key is generated directly in the SPM HSM and is not extractable.
+The CSR is generated in the SPM HSM and signed by the Root CA in the Offline HSM.

 #### Attributes